Financial-Times/ft-origami/docs/syntax/scss.md

             text-decoration: underline;
         }

 Component developers *must not* use feature flags that would need to be set manually by a product developer (ie those that do not have feature detect code within Modernizr or feature-detection modules in Origami).
+Component developers *must* assume that feature flag classes will be set on the `documentElement`, ie. the HTML tag.

-Where a block of styles is feature-flagged, it *must not* be made available as a placeholder class, and *must not* be extended by products or other components (see [issue 159](https://github.com/Financial-Times/ft-origami/issues/159)).
+Where a block of styles is feature-flagged, it *must not* extend any other component's placeholders or classes (see [issue 159](https://github.com/Financial-Times/ft-origami/issues/159)).

+<?prettify linenums=1?>
+    .o-mymodule-selector {
+      color: red;
+      @extend %o-yourmodule-placeholder;  // Extending allowed because .o-mymodule-selector is not a feature flag }

+    $o-hoverable-if-hover-enabled .o-mymodule-selector {
+      color: red;
+      // No extending allowed here because the selector for this block includes a feature flag }

 #### UA targeting